jorzel/jorzel.github.io/_posts/2022-01-05-graphql-authentication-and-authorization.md

     return instance.user_id == current_user.id
 ```

 To execute `BookRestaurantTable` we pass two required arguments: `restaurant_gid` and `persons`.
-We have to remember about `token` in "Authorization" header.
-In mutation response we get `TableBooking.id`.
+We have to remember about `token` in the "Authorization" header.
+In mutation response, we get `TableBooking.id`.
 ![booking_table_mutation.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640702766025/2G9eCSp2iU.png)

 `CancelTableBooking` takes only `table_booking_gid` that can be taken from `BookRestuarantTable` payload (`TableBooking.id`).
 ![cancel_booking_mutation.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640702826325/KRyY8UXJI.png)
-If `token` is not corresponding to owner of given `TableBooking`, the action cannot be performed and `UnauthorizedAccess` exception in raised
+If `token` is not corresponding to the owner of given `TableBooking`, the action cannot be performed and the `UnauthorizedAccess` exception in raised
 ![unauthorized_access.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640702831268/24mMer_vT5.png)

 ## Conclusion
 We presented how to perform authentication and authorization steps both for queries and mutations.
 This implementation is quite generic and can be easily integrated in any python GraphQL project.
-Full source code you can find here: https://github.com/jorzel/service-layer/tree/auth.
+The full source code you can find here: https://github.com/jorzel/service-layer/tree/auth.

 Thanks!